-Information transfer analysis.
-The next analysis examined whether the lower scores for the DYS group in certain conditions were due to difficulties in perceiving specific phonetic features.
-An information-transfer analysis (Miller & Nicely, 1955) was carried out on the confusion matrices obtained per listener for each of the four conditions in order to determine the proportion of transmitted information in terms of the features of voicing (voiced, voiceless), place (bilabial, labiodental, alveolar), and manner of articulation (plosive, fricative, nasal, cluster).
+Information Transfer Analysis: The next analysis examined whether the lower scores for the DYS group in certain conditions were due to difficulties in perceiving specific phonetic features.
+An information transfer analysis (Miller & Nicely, 1955) was carried out on the confusion matrices obtained per listener for each of the four conditions in order to determine the proportion of transmitted information in terms of the features of voicing (voiced, voiceless), place (bilabial, labiodental, alveolar) and manner of articulation (plosive, fricative, nasal, cluster).
 In this analysis, a perception of /m/ as /n/, for example, is correct in terms of the perception of the manner feature but incorrect in terms of the perception of place.
-A summary is shown in Table 5, and a more detailed analysis of condition 4t4i per intonation pattern is shown in Table 6.
+A summary is shown in Table 5.